sage-code/eve/manual/classes.md

 ```

 **Class attribute**
-Class attributes are static and can be accessed using two qualifiers:
+Class attributes are static and can be accessed using two scope qualifiers:

 ```
   object_name.class_attribute;